 Air King ref.
 5500

 Often also signed "Precision" on the dial, denoting non-chronometer signed status of the movements, the Air King is another bargain in Vintage Rolex Land.
 The ref.
 5500 features an automatic movement and an Oyster case, meaning you get plenty of utility in a small package.
 There are tons of interesting dial varieties on offer in silver, blue, black and more, and you can find them on Oyster or Jubilee bracelets, as well as on straps.
 Prices are a touch above those of the Oysterdate Precision, but they're still relatively affordable for vintage Rolex.

 Price Range: $3,000-$5,000

 Oyster Perpetual ref.
 1002

 Very similar to the Air King ref.
 5500 in size and look, the 1002 utilized chronometer-certified movements, and say as much on the dial.
 Because of their higher-end movements, prices are generally somewhat above those of Precisions, and somewhat above those of the ref.
 5500s.
 Equipped with acrylic crystals and smooth bezels, most of the 1002s featured solid-color dials, though once in a while an interesting "linen" or "mosaic" type turns up.
+If you're looking for other options, just about any Oyster Perpetual with a 4-digit reference number hits the same vintage sweet spot.
 (Note: Air King 5500s sometimes used 1002 case backs due to their utilizing the same case.)

 Price Range: $3,500-$6,000